William Paddy: Life

 He was born in London, and entered Merchant Taylors' School in 1569, with schoolfellows Lancelot Andrewes, Giles Tomson, and Thomas Dove.
-In 1571 he entered as a commoner at St. John's College, Oxford, and graduated B.A. in July 1573.
-On 21 July 1589 he graduated M.D. at Leyden, and was incorporated on that degree at Oxford on 22 October 1591.
+In 1571 he entered as a commoner at St John's College, Oxford, and graduated B.A. in July 1573.
+On 21 July 1589 he graduated M.D. at Leiden University, and was incorporated on that degree at Oxford on 22 October 1591.
 He was elected a fellow of his college, where he was contemporary with his friend Matthew Gwinne.

 He was examined at the College of Physicians of London on 23 December 1589, admitted a licentiate on 9 May 1590, and a fellow on 25 September 1591.
 He was elected a censor in 1595, and again from 1597 to 1600, and was four times president of the college (1609, 1610, 1611, and 1618).
 James I appointed him his physician in the first year of his reign, and knighted him at Windsor on 9 July 1603.
 When James I was at Oxford on 29 August 1605, Paddy argued before him against two medical theses, 'Whether the morals of nurses are imbibed by infants with the milk,' and 'Whether smoking tobacco is favourable to health.'

 Paddy had a house at Blackfriars.
 In June 1600 Queen Elizabeth passed through this property during the wedding celebrations for Lady Anne Russell and Lord Herbert and Paddy gave her a fan.
 On 3 September 1609 Paddy's house was attacked by Sir John Kennedy of Barn Elms with a band of "furious Scots", because Kennedy's estranged wife Elizabeth Brydges was staying there.
 According to Dudley Carleton the raiders were equipped with hot irons ready to mutilate Paddy, suspected to be having an affair with Brydges.